andyet/yeti.css/README.md

 ### Single page apps using webpack

+> NOTE: if you are using webpack 2, check here for how to add stylus plugins with stylus-loader: https://github.com/shama/stylus-loader#webpack-2

 To add yeticss to a webpack application, simply `npm install yeticss --save-dev` and then add it to the stylus `use` list as supported by [stylus-loader](https://github.com/shama/stylus-loader#stylus-plugins).

 For example: